nhsengland/datascience/docs/our_work/ndrs_embedded_ds.md

 ---
 title: 'Embedded Data Scientists in the National Disease Registration Service (NDRS)'
-summary: 'We have datascientist that work with the National Disease Registration Service supporting various functions.'
+summary: 'We have datascientists that work with the National Disease Registration Service supporting various functions.'
 tags: ['GENOMICS', 'POPULATION-HEALTH', 'RAP', 'SQL', 'R', 'TEXT DATA', 'LINKAGE']
 ---